Ambivalent Attachment: What Is It, And What Do You Need To Know?

 What it means for the future

 What does it mean for a child who grows up in this type of environment?
-For one, it means that the child is generally insecure in their relationship with the parent and may also experience this with relationships with others.
+For one, children with anxious-ambivalent attachment style are generally insecure in their relationship with the parent and may also experience this with relationships with others.
 They may be mistrustful, have low self-esteem, have trouble with being vulnerable or communicating effectively, and more.

 Attachment issues in children can affect them when they become adults.
-Children with attachment disorders may be insecure as adults and can be very self-critical.
+Children with attachment disorders and styles, including fearful-avoidant attachment, disorganized attachment, and anxious-ambivalent attachment, may be insecure as adults and can be very self-critical.
 They may want approval and desire reassurance but, even when they receive it, they may still tend to have low self-esteem and question themselves.

-People with this kind of disorder may even engage in preemptive strategies to keep themselves from being rejected.
+People with ambivalent style attachment may even engage in preemptive strategies to keep themselves from being rejected.
 Unfortunately, they can be too dependent, demanding and possessive, which causes them to push their partner away.
 Someone with this type of behavior may also have emotional problems that include depression, anxiety, or trouble controlling emotions such as anger.

 Finding treatment and healing from ambivalent-attachment